 9. Keep updating & other tricks

-On those days when I had found it hard to write, or my procrastination management took a hit, I got into updating my word count every time I took a screen break, just to convince myself that I had made some progress.
+On days when I found it hard to write, I updated my word count every time I took a screen break, just to convince myself I had made some progress.

-The NaNo site also offers other incentives for writing.
-Find what works for you — maybe chatting in the community forum, or doing one of your local write-ins at a coffee shop.
-But whatever it is, use it.
+The NaNo site offers lots of other incentives to writing.
+Find what works for you – maybe doing writing sprints in the community forum, or joining a write-in at a local coffee shop – but whatever it is, use it.
 And keep updating that word count.

 The other thing I did health-wise was that I decided to stop drinking alcohol at home for the duration of November.

 – Heidi Rice

 10. Keep fit (and don’t get pissed too much)